-I used Quahog clams for this recipe, because they’re large enough to stuff and have a beautiful purple rim which looks so good when stuffed.
+I used Quahog clams for this recipe because they’re large enough to stuff and have a beautiful purple rim which looks so good when stuffed.
 If these aren’t local to you, look for any large shell clams.
 I’d recommend buying enough shells for how many servings you want to make, then buy some frozen clam meat, at this will be a little cheaper and much less hassle!
 This recipe used 6 clams (so 12 half shells) and I just picked the nicest 10 half shells of the bunch to stuff.

 When all of your delicious stuffed clams have been eaten, don’t make the mistake of throwing all the clam shells away.
-Pick prettiest few of the bunch and put them through the dishwasher.
+Pick prettiest few of the bunch and put them in the dishwasher.
 They look so good that Matt and I use them as little butter dishes when serving seafood to guests.

 - 6 large clams, rinsed with cold water

 - 1 stick of celery, minced